kubernetes-hy/kubernetes-hy.github.io/data/part-2/4-statefulsets-and-jobs.md

             storage: 100Mi
 ```

+Note that since the containers are now inside the same pod, those share the network and the redisfiller app sees Redis in address _localhost:6379_.

-Looks a lot like *Deployment* but uses volumeClaimTemplate to claim a volume for each pod.
-StatefulSets require a "Headless Service" to be responsible for the network identity.
-We define a "Headless Service" with `clusterIP: None` - this will instruct Kubernetes to not do proxying or load balancing and instead to allow access straight to the Pods.
+The stateful set looks a lot like a *Deployment* but uses a [volumeClaimTemplate](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/#volume-claim-templates) to claim a volume for each pod.

-The storageClassName here, `storageClassName: local-path` is a k3d specific *dynamically* provisioned Claim.
-So we don't need to create PersistentVolume.
+In part 1 we jumped through a few hurdles to get ourselves storage, but now we use a K3s-provided *dynamically* provisioned storage by specifying `storageClassName: local-path`

+Since the [local-path storage](https://docs.k3s.io/storage#setting-up-the-local-storage-provider) is dynamically provisioned, we don't need to create PersistentVolume for the volume, K3s takes care of that for us.

 To learn more, see [Rancher documentation](https://rancher.com/docs/k3s/latest/en/storage/) and read more about [dynamic provisioning](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#dynamic).
-You can revisit the examples and exercises of part 1 and use dynamic provisioning instead of manual provisioning in your applications!
+If you want, you can revisit the examples and exercises of part 1 and use dynamic provisioning instead of manual provisioning in your applications!

-You can now open two terminals and run `$ kubectl logs -f redis-ss-X redisfiller` where X is 0 or 1.
+You can now open two terminals and run `$ kubectl logs -f redis-stset-X redisfiller` where X is 0 or 1.
 To confirm it's working we can delete a pod and it will restart and continue right where you left off.
-In addition we can delete the StatefulSet and the volume will stay and bind back when you apply the StatefulSet back.
+In addition, we can delete the StatefulSet and the volume will stay and bind back when you apply the StatefulSet again.

 <exercise name='Exercise 2.07: Stateful applications'>

-  Run a postgres database and save the Ping-pong application counter into the database.
+  Run a Postgres database and save the Ping-pong application counter into the database.

-  The postgres database and Ping-pong application should not be in the same pod.
+  The Postgres database and Ping-pong application should **not be** in the same pod.
-  A single postgres database is enough and it may disappear with the cluster but it should survive even if all pods are taken down.
+  A single Postgres database is enough and it may disappear with the cluster but it should survive even if all pods are taken down.

   You should not write the database password in plain text.